jmd28/Ewan2.0/README.md

 # Ewan2.0
-pictionary bot written in discord.py for St Andrews Hack the Bubble
+pictionary bot written in discord.py.

+One of the winning projects for St Andrews Hack the Bubble 2020

 we're sorry ewan, don't take it personally